rodrichie/Attendize-TeamProject/README.md

 - Omnipay v3: Use the most current version of Attendize.

 ## Licensing
-Attendize is open-source and follows an open license.
+Attendize-TeamProject is open-source and follows an open license.
 Please see the [LICENSE](LICENSE) file for details.

 ## Payment Gateways
 Attendize supports various payment gateways through Omnipay, including: